scabeen/PracticeRepo/README.md

 ### a.
 List:
 >     i.
 This is the new feature branch of the master branch.
 Gotta commit to save, yada, yada.

-*forgot you can't use italics with quotes in this markdown.*
+*Forgot you can't use italics with quotes in this markdown.*

 >     ii.
 Golden Rule: Only git rebase when you is alone on a branch yo.